amigavision/AmigaVision/content/distro/ReadMe.md

 ### Other monitor sizes

 The above default settings assume that you are using it with a 16:9 format 1080p or 4K TV or computer monitor.
-If you are using a 16:10 format 1440p computer monitor, use these settings for the video modes instead:
+If you are using a 1440p computer monitor (no matter how many pixels wide it is), use these settings for the video modes instead:

 ```
 video_mode_ntsc=1920,1440,60
 video_mode_pal=1920,1440,50
 ```

-Finally, 1920×1200 (8:5) computer monitors are also especially good for scaling 240p retro gaming output with minimal black borders (since 240×5 = 1200), so some people choose these for their setup.
+Finally, 1920×1200 (16:10) computer monitors are also especially good for scaling 240p retro gaming output with minimal black borders (since 240×5 = 1200), so some people choose these for their setup.
 In that case, use these settings for the video modes:

 ```
 video_mode_ntsc=1920,1200,60